 Linguistic tools & sound files of Norwegian dialects§

 This site contains sound files of texts in various Norwegian dialects.

 This sitehas a bunch of links to Norwegian related things.

 Norwegian has 2 written forms, Bokmål and Nynorsk.
 Unlike what Nynorsk's (new-Norwegian) name seems to suggest it is actually older than Bokmål.
 The grand majority of (newly) written material is in Bokmål, so you'll have the most use of learning Bokmål.
 As far as I know, all textbooks listed above use Bokmål.

-I found a torrent (magnet url) which contains a lot of the resources mentioned above.
 Credit where credit is due: a lot of the resources mentioned here came from this post on reddit.

 Update Found a site with good explanations on grammar rules.
 And a site which will show you ALL conjugations of a given verb!
 Super useful.